+•

 Cash and cash equivalents \$ 1,920,000

-Investments Ť 3,155,000
+Investments 3,155,000

 Accounts receivable 1,821,000

 Inventory 139,000

 Other assets 1,316,000

 Property, plant, and equipment 118,000

 Current assets held for sale 6,567,000

 Intangible assets 2,556,000

-Goodwill 5,989,000
+Goodwill 6,815,000

-Total assets 23,581,000
+Total assets 24,407,000

-Accounts payable 2,547,000
+Accounts payable 2,562,000

 Accrued expenses 1,013,000

-Deferred revenue 149,000
+Deferred revenue 960,000

-Total liabilities 3,709,000
+Total liabilities 4,535,000

 Net assets acquired \$ 19,872,000

 The identifiable intangible assets from the merger are definite-lived assets.
 These assets include trade names, developed technology, and customer relationships and have a provisional weighted average amortization period of four years.
 Goodwill recorded as part of the purchase price allocation is not tax deductible.
 The trade name preliminary fair values were determined using the relief-from-royalty method, an income approach, which included the following significant assumptions: projected revenue by business, royalty rate, income tax rate, and discount rate.
 The preliminary fair values of the developed technology associated with the Ecessa business and customer relationships associated with the JDL business were determined using the multiple period excess-earnings method, an income approach, which included the following significant assumptions: projected Ecessa revenues, obsolescence factor, margins, depreciation, contributory asset charges, discount rates, and income tax rates.
-The preliminary fair value of the customer relationships associated with the Ecessa business was determined using the distributor method, an income approach, which included the following significant assumptions: projected Ecessa revenue, customer attrition, margins, contributory asset charges, discount rates, discount rates, and income tax rates.
+The preliminary fair value of the customer relationships associated with the Ecessa business was determined using the distributor method, an income approach, which included the following significant assumptions: projected Ecessa revenue, customer attrition, margins, contributory asset charges, discount rates, and income tax rates.

-The initial accounting for the acquired assets and liabilities is incomplete due to the timing of the closing of the merger in proximity to the quarter-end and is expected to be finalized during the twelve-month post-closing measurement period.
+The initial accounting for the acquired assets and liabilities is incomplete and is expected to be finalized during the twelve-month post-closing measurement period.
 The areas of the purchase price allocation that are not yet finalized for the merger include the valuation of intangible assets and income tax related matters.
 The Company will make appropriate adjustments to the purchase price allocation prior to completion of the measurement period, as required.

 The merger included the acquisition of current assets held for sale related to CSI's company headquarters building located in Minnetonka, Minnesota, pursuant to a purchase agreement entered into with Buhl Investors LLC on November 18, 2021.
 The agreement was further amended on February 15, 2022, April 11, 2022 and April 26, 2022, to allow for additional time to complete due diligence.
-The assets are recorded at the purchase price of \$6,800,000 less the costs to sell the building.
-These assets were recorded as held for sale as the Company expects to close on the sale in the second or third quarter of 2022.
+The assets were recorded at the purchase price of \$6,800,000 less the costs to sell the building as of March 31, 2022.
+On May 26, 2022, the purchase agreement was amended to reduce the purchase price to \$6,500,000 and the building sale closed on June 10, 2022.
+The Company received net proceeds of \$6,281,000 and recorded a loss on the sale of \$285,000 during the second quarter of 2022.

-The condensed consolidated financial statements include results of operations of CSI following the consummation of the merger for the quarter ended March 31, 2022, which included \$87,000 of revenue and a net loss of \$36,000.
+The condensed consolidated financial statements include results of operations of CSI following the consummation of the merger for the three and six months ended June 30, 2022, which included \$1,733,000 and \$1,820,000 of revenue (including \$61,000 in intercompany revenue), respectively, and a net loss of \$567,000 and \$502,000, respectively.